Alan-Rodz/SGBReact/README.md

 information saved about them is their name.

 ## Book
 Books are self descriptive.
-Information about their genre, release date, author and author is saved.
+Information about their genre, release date and author is saved.

 ## BookCopy